Your travel guide dog

 Just a moment, Rover is fetching your perfect trip.

 Culinary tours -- learning about the foods of other cultures and the fun of shopping for, cooking, and tasting them, too -- are bringing foodies and people who just like to eat to gastronomic destinations around the globe.
-Wine tasting tours are especially popular in much of Europe, the U.S., Chile, Australia, and South Africa.
+Wine tasting tours are especially popular in much of Europe, Chile, and South Africa.

 A culinary tour is a fabulous way to discover a country.
 Food is such an integral part of culture, from all sorts of fascinating aspects including economics, politics, trade, and family dynamics just to name a few.
 A culinary tour will introduce you to many different flavors, spices, flavor combinations, and cooking styles.
 It’s important to be open to all tastes, and even if you don’t think you’ll enjoy a particular dish, try it anyway!

 Consider where you want to go and what sort of culinary experience you are looking for.
 Regional cuisine?
 Local restaurants?
 Do you have dietary restrictions?
-Italy might not be the best choice for the gluten-free, but consider Argentina, Morocco, or Vietnam instead.
+Italy might not be the best choice for the gluten-free, but consider Argentina, Morocco, or Thailand instead.
 Vegetarians might try a garden focused tour.
 From organic to biodynamic, the world of farm to table is a vegetarians dream.